twelvelabs/stamp/README.md

 Stamp is a CLI tool for scaffolding new projects.

-Project templates are packaged as generators, and are easy to create and share (they're just a directory with [a generator.yaml file](https://github.com/twelvelabs/generator-app/blob/main/generator.yaml)).
+Project templates are packaged as [generators](./docs/README.md), and are easy to create and share with others.
-Documentation for how to create your own generators can be found in [docs](./docs/README.md).

 ## Installation